Update 3/25/2020: The Park Hop is still a “go” – we all need nature! Please, follow CDC social distancing guidelines while you do the scavenger hunt.

 Where did you get this idea?

-The Park Hop isn’t a brand new idea – but it is new to the Madison area.
+The Park Hop isn’t a brand new idea.
 Oak Heritage Conservancy learned about a Park Hop in Greenville, South Carolina.
 Community organizations started their Park Hop in in 2013.
 That year, over 100 families participated.
 Their Park Hop has grown each year, and now includes a year-round scavenger hunt and events at the parks.
 Last year, over 1,100 children participated.
 We’ve been talking with them, and they’ve helped us adapt the idea for our community.

 Go outside and have a hopping good time in nature!